 When a query leads to a request for a manuscript, this does not mean TOS has accepted the article for publication.
 TOS reserves the right to reject any article at any time during the submission or editing process if the article does not meet our standards.

-Queries and manuscripts should be emailed as Microsoft Word files, in 14-point Times New Roman font, to firstname.lastname@example.org.
+Queries and manuscripts should be emailed as Microsoft Word files, in 14-point Times New Roman font, to email@example.com.
 We aim to reply within a day or two, but sometimes we take longer.
-(If a query or manuscript patently contradicts our philosophy or grossly disregards our writer’s guidelines or style guide, we will not reply at all.
+(Please note that if a query or manuscript patently contradicts our philosophy or grossly disregards our writer’s guidelines or style guide, we will not reply at all.
 Time is too precious.)

 Once a manuscript is accepted for publication, it enters TOS’s editing process, which varies from writer to writer and piece to piece.
 We work with each writer as necessary.